-Child safety - education and training for school staff

-St Brigid's Primary School provides employees, volunteers and clergy with regular and appropriate opportunities to develop their knowledge of, openness to and ability to address child safety matters.
+Child safety and wellbeing - education and training for school staff opportunities to develop their knowledge of, openness to and ability to address child safety and wellbeing matters.
 This includes induction, ongoing training and professional learning to ensure that everyone understands their professional and legal obligations and responsibilities, and the procedures for reporting suspicion of child abuse and neglect.